 Santa Rosa at about 175,000 residents is the largest city near the coast north of San Francisco.
 The wide valley that Santa Rosa occupies includes a number of towns that are popular with tourists including Sebastopol, Windsor, Healdsburg, and Petaluma.
 With all the expansive open spaces for hiking and wineries for wine tasting it is no wonder why Sonoma County draws in so many visitors.
 Well another reason is the picturesque coastline and fantastic sandy beaches.

 Since Santa Rosa is an inland city it has quite a few options when looking for ocean beaches.
-Below is a list of the destinations that are under two hours from downtown Santa Rosa.
+Below is a list of the coastal destinations that are under two hours from downtown Santa Rosa.

 - Bodega Bay – 40 minute drive